Nankai Broadcasting: History

 In 1976, the Nankai Broadcasting Honmachi Hall was completed and became one of the main cultural facilities in Matsuyama City.
 In 1972, RNB's television division became an affiliate of the Nippon Television Network System.
 In 1980, Nankai Broadcasting introduced a complete two-day weekly system.
-Following the change in the AM frequency plan for stations in ITU regions 2 and 3 to broadcast in fractions of 9KHz, in accordance with the Geneva Frequency Plan of 1975 which went into effect on November 23, 1978, the frequencies of the RNB radio stations were changed thusly: Matsuyama, Imabari and Yawatahama moved to 1116KHz, Niihama to 1557KHz.
+Following the change in the AM frequency plan for stations in ITU regions 2 and 3 to broadcast in fractions of 9KHz, in accordance with the Geneva Frequency Plan of 1975 which went into effect on November 23, 1978, the frequencies of the RNB radio stations were changed thusly: Matsuyama, Imabari and Yawatahama moved to 1116KHz, Niihama to 1557KHz (Which later moved to 1116 kHz after upgrading the Niihama relay to 1kW in 1994).
 AM stereo broadcasts were experimented publicly on March 15, 1980.
 It was a first for Japanese local radio, but didn't reach the actual broadcast.
 Nankai Broadcasting built a new broadcasting hall from 1987 to 1988.
 The second floor is the news center, which greatly improved Nankai Broadcasting's news program production capabilities.
 Nankai Broadcasting also introduced the Satellite News Broadcasting (SNG) system in 1989, which greatly improved the mobility of news gathering.
 Starting in 1988, Nankai Broadcasting broadcast the Ehime Marathon, the first edition broadcast by the station was held on February 21 that year.
 Audio multiplex broadcasting started on July 19, 1990.
 During a test broadcast three days before the start of broadcasting, the circuit connections for the main audio and sub audio were switched, causing some programs and commercials to be "silent".
 This incident was resolved by 6:30pm on the same day.

 In the early 1990s, with the collapse of Japan's bubble economy and the launch of the third and fourth private TV stations in Ehime Prefecture, the competition faced by Nankai Broadcasting was significantly intensified than before.
 From October 1992 to September 1993, Nankai Broadcasting's turnover decreased by 777 million yen compared with the previous year.
 Nankai Broadcasting also stopped broadcasting programs from TBS and TV Asahi due to the launch of i-Television (EAT, the TV Asahi affiliate, would open in 1995), and stopped broadcasting the Ehime Prefecture qualifiers for the National High School Baseball Championship.
 When ITV opened, 10 TBS programs moved to the new station.
 Since 1994, Nankai Broadcasting has won the triple crown of ratings for 9 consecutive years due to the high ratings of flagship NNN/NNS station NTV.
 On April 1, 1995, a memorandum of understanding was signed with Nippon Television regarding Network Time.
 With the opening of Ehime Asahi Television, eight TV Asahi programs, excluding those produced by the Private Broadcasting Education Association, were transferred.
 Its official website opened on November 1, 1996.
 In 1999, Nankai Broadcasting started 24-hour radio and TV broadcasting, and was the only TV station in Ehime Prefecture to realize 24-hour broadcasting at that time.